The Sun rages from a distance and we turn a blind eye to its power. But what would happen if a powerful coronal mass ejection struck Earth?

 #8 What type of destruction could a powerful coronal mass ejection cause?

-Hidden challenges with large power transformers
+Hidden troubles with large power transformers

 Restarting the Power Grid